sagivo/readme/README.md

 -   You feel productive - you can take on small projects without a lot of guidance or repeatedly looking at reference materials.

--   You are helpful across organization - you can answer other people's questions about some questions and you know who to defer to for those you don't know the answer to.
+-   You are helpful across the organization - you can answer other people's questions about some questions and you know who to defer to for those you don't know the answer to.

 -   You've built some level of trust with peers and vice versa, having established credibility with them through your strengths and theirs.